Time

 4. Engagement Rate

 When viewers engage with your content—by liking, commenting, or watching for longer durations—they're signaling to YouTube's algorithm that your videos are valuable.
-This increases the likelihood of your videos being promoted to a broader audience through recommendations and search results, which can lead to more views and ad impressions.

 Additionally, videos with high engagement often have longer average watch times.
 This means viewers are more likely to watch ads in their entirety or encounter multiple ads, especially in longer videos with mid-roll ads.
 Ads that are watched for at least 30 seconds or clicked contribute directly to CPM and CPC earnings.